Region Rendering with Maya

 This line tells Maya to only render the bottom region of the image.
 "6200 pixels from the bottom left and 620 pixels up from the bottom" For each subsequent submission you will use the same method and adjust the above string.

 This tells Maya to render "6200 pixels from left to right, and the portion of the image starting from 620 pixels up to 1240 pixels up"

-Once all regions have completed rendering, you can open them in Photoshop.
+Once all regions completed you can put them into Photoshop.
 All the images will be the correct full size, with only the region rendered.
 So you can just overlay all regions and save the document.